How To Remove Someone From A Mortgage

 What if someone isn’t paying their share?

-Removing someone from a mortgage because they are not paying their share is unfortunately very common.
-While this can be frustrating, it is important that you continue to make your payments, so your credit report is not impacted.
+Removing someone from a mortgage because they’re not paying their share is unfortunately very common.
+While this can be frustrating, it’s important that you continue to make your payments, so your credit report is not impacted.
+You’re each responsible for the whole mortgage debt, not just part of it.

 If your partner is no longer making the payments, speak to your lender as soon as possible.
-They may allow you to make a mortgage holiday while you get the necessary changes implemented or provide an alternative option such as interest only.
+They may allow you to take a mortgage payment holiday while you get the necessary changes implemented or provide an alternative option such as interest only.

 Top tips for removing a name from a mortgage

-While removing a name from a mortgage can be an emotional time, with a specialist mortgage broker and solid financial advice, it doesn’t have to be stressful.
+While removing a name from a mortgage can potentially be stressful, with a specialist mortgage broker and solid financial advice, it doesn’t have to be.
 Some top tips to remember to make the process as straightforward as possible:

-Consult financial advisors, solicitors and mortgage brokers as early as possible in the process.
+Consult financial advisors, solicitors and mortgage advisors as early as possible in the process.
 This will help you understand all of the possible implications and allow you to better prepare.

 Being as open as you can with the other party and ensuring regular collaboration and communication will help to minimise misunderstandings and facilitate a smoother process.